This article was originally published in August 2017 and has been updated.

-Airbnb, the $31 billion home-sharing service, is accessible in virtually every country in the world.
+Airbnb, the home-sharing service that amassed nearly $47 billion in gross booking value in 2021, is accessible in virtually every country in the world.
 How did the company dominate international markets and cement their global position in less than ten years?

 The story of Airbnb offers valuable localization insight for startups and corporations looking to expand globally.
 Here are three lessons any organization should take away from the success and failures of Airbnb’s localization strategies.